 Students observed participating in inappropriate displays of affection shall be referred to the office.
-A conference shall be held with the student and the principal.
+Inappropriate displays of affection are defined as anything you would not expect to see at a typical place of employment.
+A conference shall be held with the students and the principal.
 Written notification shall be sent to parents.
 Further repetition of such inappropriate displays of affection shall result in a parent conference.
+Remember, this is your workplace.